LomaxRx/yad3/README.md

 all functions that you define in your configurations are run within the Chart's scope.

-it's good to keep consistent naming convention so that you make the Chart or Feature's name correspond to some d3.selection or function that you bind to the Chart.
+it's good to keep consistent naming convention so that you make the Chart or Feature's name correspond to some d3.selection or function that you bind to the Chart (e.g. a Chart name 'scatter' defines a viz.scatter d3.selection).

 see [configurations](#configurations)